data-addict-com/jadynekena.github.io/_posts/2022-07-27-pull-datas-from-supabase-to-google-sheets.md

 title:  "Pull datas from Supabase to Google Sheets"
 description: In this article, you will see how to pull data from your supabase project using Supabase API to a Google Sheet.
 No matter how many fields and rows you want to pull, this should always work.
 date:   2022-07-26 10:00:01 +0200
-categories: data postgresql google-sheets supabase google-appscripts
+categories: data postgresql google-sheets supabase google-appscripts appscript
-tags: data postgresql google-sheets supabase google-appscripts
+tags: data postgresql google-sheets supabase google-appscripts appscript
 image: ../assets/img/2022-07-26/og-supabase-google-sheets.png
 published: true
 ---